 As financial advisors, two of the most common questions we receive are: “Am I on the right track to retire at [age]?” and “Do I have enough money to retire?”

 The answer is different for everybody.
-“Rules-of-thumb” and “one-size-fits-all” approaches often overlook many personal factors.
+“Rules of thumb” and “one-size-fits-all” approaches often overlook many personal factors.
 Each individual must calculate the retirement-readiness equation as it applies to them.
 There is generally not a binary “Yes” or “No” answer.
 In fact, it usually ranges between the two with varying degrees of certainty.

-Solving the Retirement Readiness Equation
+Solving the “When Can I Retire” Equation

-In this case, the variables are your timing (when are you hoping to retire?), expected future income (outside of your portfolio), spending desire (required cash flow), and your portfolio characteristics (asset location, allocation, and risk tolerance).
+In this case, the variables are your timing (when you are hoping to retire), expected future income (outside of your portfolio), spending desire (required cash flow) and your portfolio characteristics (asset location, allocation, and risk tolerance).
 Not only do these variables form the pillars of your retirement plan, but they are also interdependent upon each other.
 To further complicate the equation, it is vital to understand the legal and regulatory hurdles that exist along the way.

 Ultimately, the decision of when to retire is woven into everything from your risk tolerance to tax and regulatory considerations.
-Your life-expectancy and family history will play important roles as well.
-Somebody who does not expect to live quite as long may want to retire a little bit earlier, where-as somebody with a longer life expectancy will potentially need to consider the longer time horizon and potentially work a few years longer than “full retirement age”.
+Your life expectancy and family history will play important roles as well.
+Somebody who does not expect to live quite as long may want to retire a little bit earlier, whereas somebody with a longer life expectancy will potentially need to consider the longer time horizon and potentially work a few years longer than “full retirement age.”
 It is also a highly emotional decision.

 Any of these topics could easily be their own standalone articles, but for now, we are going to address retirement timing quite broadly.
-Keep in mind these are general guidelines, and that you should consult your financial advisor for your specific situation.
+Keep in mind these are general guidelines and that you should consult your financial advisor for your specific situation.
 It is important to have a plan outlining your savings and distribution strategy.
-Not only will creating and following a plan give you a better chance of reaching your goals in retirement, but it will also help you understand your progress towards achieving those goals.
+Not only will creating and following a plan give you a better chance of reaching your goals in retirement, but it will also help you understand your progress toward achieving those goals.

 Understand the Variables